-- 1. Remove the seat.
-(See page 4-17.) - 2.
-Remove the battery holding plate by removing the bolts. - 3.
-Disconnect the negative battery lead first, then the positive battery lead by removing their bolt.
+- 1. Remove the battery cover by pulling it upward. - 2.
+Disconnect the negative battery lead.
 NOTICE: When removing the battery, the main switch must be off, and the negative lead must be disconnected before the positive lead.
-[ECB01001]
+[ECB01001] - Remove the battery holding plate by removing the bolts. - 4.
+Disconnect the positive battery lead.

-- 1. Bolt
+- 1. Battery

 - 2. Battery holding plate

-- 3. Negative battery lead (black)
+- 3. Bolt

 - 4. Positive battery lead (red)

-- 4. Pull the battery out of its compartment.
+- 5. Negative battery lead (black)

+- 5. Remove the battery.